 English and very poor French

 Our wi-fi seems to work well wherever you are on our premises.
 There is a booster in the downstairs apartment.

 However, there is a local bus and we would be happy to show you around.
 On your days off we would be pleased to take you out to see some of the sights locally.
 You can look at our tourist information and if something appeals to you, let us know!!
 If you have French, there is a 3-screen cinema in Decazeville and several bars, takeaways and cafés.

-We have a railway station which we can see from the house, and there is a sleeper service to Paris at 11.25 every night.
+We have a railway station in Viviez, which we can see from the house, and there is a sleeper service to Paris at 11.25 every night.
 If you are looking at train times our station is called Viviez-Decazeville.
 We would be happy to meet you off the train at Figeac or Capdenac to avoid the last section to Viviez!
 Several of our visitors have arrived and/or departed by train (occasionally finding the train replaced by a bus) and have generally found the service quite reliable and (for a small village) very regular.

 As workaway hosts, we are flexible and will discuss the best options for your travels if you tell us where you propose to travel FROM so that we can offer to meet you somewhere if possible!

 We have pets